cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Let GG be an additive group of prime-order p, let GF(p) be the Galois field defined by the integers modulo p.
-Define distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto GG and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
+Define distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto GG (H_1: {0,1}^* -> GG) and H_2 maps two arbitrary inputs to a fixed-length (w) output (H_2: {0,1}^u x {0,1}^v -> {0,1}^w), e.g., HMAC_SHA256.
 All hash functions in the protocol are modeled as random oracles.
 Let L be the security parameter.
 Let k be the prover's secret key, and Y = kG be its corresponding 'public key' for some fixed generator G taken from the description of the group GG.
 This public key Y is also referred to as a commitment to the OPRF key k, and the pair (G,Y) as a commitment pair.
 Let x be the verifier's input to the OPRF protocol (commonly, it is a random L-bit string, though this is not required).

 The OPRF protocol begins with V blinding its input for the OPRF evaluator such that it appears uniformly distributed GG.
 The latter then applies its secret key